 Spherically curved CMOS array improves image quality across the field

-Researchers at Microsoft (Redmond, WA) and research-and-development laboratory HRL Laboratories (Malibu, CA) have figured out a way to create spherically curved CMOS sensor arrays with 3X more spherical curvature than previously reported devices.
-Such a spherically curved array could be used to create a camera that could image at very high quality from center to edge of the field and, at the same time, simplify the camera lens design.
+For developers of silicon-based sensor arrays such as CCD and CMOS sensors, which are all flat, the creation of a two-dimensionally curved sensor array has seemed like a close-to-impossible dream for most.
+A spherically curved array could be used to create a camera that could image at very high quality from center to edge of the field and at the same time simplify the camera lens design.